Wednesday, December 28, 2016

 This is the basis of the ceremonial practice of Zen, one of the most unfamiliar and challenging aspects for new participants, but one of the great strengths of the tradition: the ceremonial forms create a firm foundation and supporting framework for practice.
 They are the Dharma Gates we pass through most often, and they deserve the greatest care and maintenance as they have been carefully handed down to us from the deepest parts of human history.

 I believe that Buddhas birthday is an important holiday and part of the traditional relationship of the temple to the community which supports it.
-The residents of green gulch have abandoned that relationship and the practice forms and ceremonies that support it.
-In the past three years that the Children’s program volunteer staff has maintained this important tradition I cannot recall a single resident of Greed Gulch, or any of their children, to have attended.
+The residents of Green Gulch has abandoned that relationship and the practice forms and ceremonies that support it.
+In the past three years that the Children’s program volunteer staff has maintained this important tradition (to the extent that we could given the literal bulldozing of the area previously used), I cannot recall a single resident of Green Gulch, or any of their children, to have attended.

 Not Lying and Not Despising any Being in any State